pipeops-dev/pipeops-docs/docs/getting-started/user-registration.md

 ![Workspace name](https://pub-30c11acc143348fcae20835653c5514d.r2.dev//20/25/workspace_76e1748c31.png)

-2. **Your role/Job Title:**
+2. **Your Role/Job Title:**

    - Here, you can specify your role or job title, which provides context for your usage of PipeOps.
 Whether you're a software developer, founder, or DevOps engineer, identifying your role will help us serve you better.

 ![Role](https://pub-30c11acc143348fcae20835653c5514d.r2.dev//20/25/role_e2a25cc747.png)

-3. **Goal with PipeOps:**
+3. **Your Goal of Using PipeOps:**
    - This section helps clarify your objectives for using PipeOps.
 You can select from options such as exploring PipeOps features for companies or deploying a simple project to the cloud.
 Understanding your goals allows us to provide relevant guidance and support.

 ![Goal](https://d23lxlhhocltbo.cloudfront.net/wp-content/uploads/2024/06/28015249/2-2.png)

-4. **Discovering PipeOps:**
+4. **How you Discovered PipeOps:**
    - This section inquires about how you found out about PipeOps.
 Whether through Linkedin, a goole search, or another avenue, knowing how users discover PipeOps helps us improve and reach more people.

 ![Discover ](https://pub-30c11acc143348fcae20835653c5514d.r2.dev//20/25/discover_419f076830.png)

 Once you've answered these questions, your workspace will be configured accordingly, providing a personalized experience tailored to your specific requirements.

-## Step 8: Complete Registration
+## Step 7: Complete Registration

 After customizing your workspace, you're now ready to complete the registration process.
-Review the information you've provided, make any necessary adjustments, and click the "Finish" button.
+Review the information you've provided, make any necessary adjustments, and click the "**Finish**" button.

 You are now set to proceed with deploying your server either on PipeOps or a cloud provider.
 Head to the **Deployment Path** section for guidance.